The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Speak from the heart.

-And to trust in the invisible movement.
+And trust the invisible movement.

 Conclusion